Board of Directors: Members

 Karen is passionate about patient- and family-centred care, safe and vibrant care environments, scholarly practice, compassionate leadership and system transformation.
 She feels very privileged and grateful to have the opportunity to serve in health care at this pivotal time.

-Dr. Brian Rotenberg MD MPH FRCSC, is an Associate Professor of Otolaryngology – Head and Neck Surgery at Schulich School of Medicine and Dentistry at Western University (London, Canada) and Residency Program Director for the department.
+Dr. Brian Rotenberg MD MPH FRCSC, is a Professor of Otolaryngology – Head and Neck Surgery at Schulich School of Medicine and Dentistry at Western University (London, Canada) and Residency Program Director for the department.
 He is also Chair, Medical Advisory Committee at St. Joseph’s Health Care London.

 He obtained his MD degree at University of Toronto, as well as Royal College residency certification in Otolaryngology – Head & Neck Surgery.
 He is dual fellowship trained in sinonasal surgery from the Royal Victoria Eye and Ear Hospital (Melbourne, Australia), and joined the faculty at Western University in 2007.